 They Are Ancient Symbols of Power and Status

-Trogons in Peril
+Why Trogons Are in Peril

 Ten types of trogons were classified as “Near Threatened” by the International Union for Conservation of Nature (IUCN) in its 2002 Red List.